|Brock St Denis||10|

 Women’s Rowing Head Coach

-Katherine Changes was named Women’s Rowing Head Coach at Bolles in 2017.
-Along with Chris Register, Changes is responsible for guiding Bolles’ year-round, nationally competitive, interscholastic and club rowing program.
+Conny Kirsch was named Women's Rowing Head Coach at The Bolles School in 2019.
+Kirsch joins Director of Rowing/Men's Head Coach Chris Register in helping guide Bolles' year-round, nationally competitive, interscholastic and club rowing program.

 Middle School Head Coach